 [38] The common sense approach the Respondent uses in interpreting the statute and regulation is to question whether members of the general public in Calgary can access the facility and thus benefit from its operations.
-For example, could a father and son (without accompaniment by a member) from the neighbourhood of Scenic Acres use the facilities of the CRA for a minor entrance fee in a fashion similar to a city-owned recreation facility?
-The Respondent's investigation concluded that this was not possible and so the exemption was denied because this very basic and simple test was not passed.
+For example, could a father and son (without accompaniment by a member) from the neighbourhood of Scenic Acres use the Tuscany Club for a minor entrance fee in a fashion similar to a city-owned recreation facility?
+The Respondent's investigation of the Tuscany Club concluded that this was not possible and so the exemption was denied because this very basic and simple test was not passed.